-- It is the student's responsibility to establish and maintain an account throughout the FNP program. - It is the student's responsibility to maintain an up-to-date clinical data base. - Students should always try to enter each day's encounters on the actual day. - ACEMAPP will flag missing information on the "missing information" screen.
+- It is the student's responsibility to establish and maintain an account, including the annual fee, throughout the FNP program. - It is the student's responsibility to maintain an up-to-date clinical database. - Students should always try to enter each day's encounters on the actual day. - ACEMAPP will flag missing information on the "missing information" screen.
 Students are encouraged to clear it each day while the data is still fresh.